Himolde-IBE151/Hangman/solution/README.md

   N : max number of attempts
 + init word_in_progress: the first letter is secret_word[0], then for every char in secret_word we have "_".
 + => word_in_progress: secret_word[0] + "_" * (len(secret_word) - 1) <-- number of characters to be guessed (we substract 1 because we already have the first letter)
-  Print word as: first letter in secret word + " ___" for every letter left in secret_word repeat N times:
+  Init: Print word as: first letter in secret word + " ___" for every letter left in secret_word repeat N times:
       read a letter c
  -    check if the letter is in the secret_word.